Atlassian Confluence Tutorial for Beginners: How to Use Confluence Software

 As defined in Merriam-Webster dictionary, the word confluence means “a coming or flowing together, meeting, or gathering at one point”.

 True to the definition Confluence software, developed by Atlassian, is an effective team collaboration software which provides a common platform for teams to work together and share information efficiently.

-This is also a great tool to centralize knowledge repository.
-Confluence can be thought of almost as a wiki with advanced content creation tools.
+This is a great tool to centralize knowledge repository.
+Confluence can be thought of almost like a wiki with advanced content creation tools.